Felicija Bortkevičienė: After World War I

 In April 1920, together with the Lithuanian Popular Socialist Democratic Party (LPSDP), she established publishing company AB Varpas (bell), which she headed until 1930.
 Because LPSDP shared office space with the press, in effect, she was in charge of the finances and daily operations of LPSDP.
 In February 1922, she revived the publication of Lietuvos žinios and Lietuvos ūkininkas.
 The publications were outspoken about their ideals and did not shrink from criticizing the government, for which Bortkevičienė faced fines and arrests.
-In 1923 alone there were 17 lawsuits in which Bortkevičienė was named as the responsible party.
+In 1923 alone, there were 17 lawsuits in which Bortkevičienė was named as the responsible party.
 For publishing a caricature of Prime Minister Vytautas Petrulis and Minister of Defense Leonas Bistras in October 1925, she was fined 2,000 litas or imprisonment for a month and a half.
-Not having enough funds, she was imprisoned until her friends raised enough money.
+Unable to afford to pay the fine, she was imprisoned until her friends raised enough money.

-All her life Bortkevičienė campaigned for democratic liberties and was particularly upset by the December 1926 coup d'état that brought the authoritarian regime of Antanas Smetona.
+All her life, Bortkevičienė campaigned for democratic liberties and was particularly upset by the December 1926 coup d'état that brought the authoritarian regime of Antanas Smetona.
 Her publications were critical of the regime either directly or indirectly (for example, via examination of negative effects of other authoritarian regimes).
-On 11 March 1927, the printing house was bombed by unknown persons; she lived in a small house near the printing house.
-In his memoirs, Kazys Grinius blamed Voldemarininkai for the explosion, but the group was established only in late 1927 and thus unlikely responsible.
+On 11 March 1927, the printing house was bombed by unknown people; she lived in a small house near the printing house.
+In his memoirs, Kazys Grinius blamed Voldemarininkai for the explosion, but the group was only established in late 1927 and thus unlikely to be responsible.
 The explosion was powerful enough to collapse two floors of the building and destroy printing presses.
 However, the newspaper was not discontinued.
-The same day Lietuvos žinios was printed by a different press.
+The same day, Lietuvos žinios was printed by a different press.
 Bortkevičienė rebuilt the press by October 1928.
-The publication of Lietuvos žinios was temporarily suspended by the government censors four times; the last and the longest time was six months for making fun of a son of Benito Mussolini.
-Bortkevičienė campaigned for amnesty of Juozas Pajaujis who received a death sentence for organizing an anti-Smetona coup in 1927.
+The publication of Lietuvos žinios was temporarily suspended by the government censors four times; the last and the longest time was six months for making fun of one of the sons of Benito Mussolini.
+Bortkevičienė campaigned for amnesty of Juozas Pajaujis, who received a death sentence for organizing an anti-Smetona coup in 1927.

-In 1922, she helped reestablish the Lithuanian Women's Union which she chaired until 1928.
-She was also a member of other women's organizations, including Lithuanian Women's Support Committee and Association of Lithuanian Women with Higher Education.
+In 1922, she helped reestablish the Lithuanian Women's Union, which she chaired until 1928.
+She was also a member of other women's organizations, including the Lithuanian Women's Support Committee and Association of Lithuanian Women with Higher Education.
 She also participated in the establishment of the umbrella organization Lithuanian Women's Council in 1928, but became its opponent when the Council became financed and used as a political tool by the Smetona's regime.

 When the Soviet Union occupied Lithuania in 1940, the press was nationalized, taking away Bortkevičienė's life work and means of living.
 In 1945, she was arrested and interrogated by the NKVD several times.
 That negatively affected her health and she died in October 1945 in Kaunas.
 Her funeral was supervised by the NKVD; her body was transported in a simple truck to Troškūnai and buried next to her sister.